 Following this time, the love affair with the Persians started, and the Maine Coon cat dropped into second place in popularity.
 The ranking has changed once again in recent years, and Maine Coon is once again “America’s Cat.”
 From our list below of the most popular cat breeds for 2021 in the USA, Maine Coons rank #2.

-The Maine Coon cats orange color is associated with meanings of pleasure, warmth, heat, sunshine, creativity, success, encouragement, change, determination, health, stimulation, happiness, enthusiasm, and fascination.
+The orange color for an orange maine coon cat is associated with meanings of pleasure, warmth, heat, sunshine, creativity, success, encouragement, change, determination, health, stimulation, happiness, enthusiasm, and fascination.
 This color encourages a feeling of general wellness and emotional wellness, which should be shared, such as passion, compassion, and warmth.

 How to Recognize An Orange Tabby Maine Coon?